 - waking from naps early,

-Your best defence is knowing the signs of sleep regression, learning what can trigger them and understanding how to handle them.
+Your best defence is knowing the signs of the 9 month sleep regression, learning what can trigger them and understanding how to handle them.
+So, be sure to take a look at my post on how to survive the 8 month sleep regression for actionable advice.

 REMEMBER: Sleep regressions can occur at any age.
 However, they are more common when your baby is 4, 6, 8 or 12 months old, and will usually occur when your baby reaches certain developmental milestones.